llxxbb/Nature-Demo/doc/order-generate.md

 mutex state are separated by "|".

-`is_empty_content` means you need not to implement converters for "/B/sale/orderState",  but converter definitions are necessary still.
+`is_empty_content` means you need not to implement converters for `orderState`,  but converter definitions are necessary still.
 Because it's body is empty, Nature can convert it for you automatically.

 ## Define `converter`